Rikonardo/PaperMake/README.md

 - **Useful in-game commands ✅**

 ## Installation
-To install PaperMake, add this on top of your `build.gradle` file:
+To install PaperMake, add this on top of your `build.gradle` file, to the end of `plugins { }` block:

 ```groovy
 plugins {